mcarvin8/ava-sf-devops/README.md

 This org model uses a manifest file (package.xml) to run delta deployments.
 The SFDX git delta plugin will create a package.xml by comparing the changes between the current commit and previous commit.

+In addition for the validate and deploy jobs, the developer can supply additional metadata to deploy by adding package.xml contents to the merge request description/commit message.
+You can update your GitLab repo settings to include the MR description automatically in merge commit messages.

+The manual package contents should be in between `<Package>` and `</Package>` tags.

+The sfdx-git-delta package and manual package are combined using the sf-package-combiner plugin to make the final package to deploy.

+The destroy job just uses the sfdx-git-delta destructive changes package.

-This package is then checked to search for Apex Classes, Apex Triggers, and Connected Apps.
+The package is checked to search for Apex Classes, Apex Triggers, and Connected Apps.
 See below:

 ### Declare Apex Tests